-Updated March 2021!
+Updated February 2023!
 I was tempted to remove Graeter’s Ice Cream Shops from our listings, due to a few concerns.
-But this post is still referenced often.
+But this post is still referenced often, and they have continued to release some dairy-free options.
 So I’m updating it with dairy-free details that we have been able to obtain and some important words of warning about their shops and pints.

 Dairy-Free Guide to Graeter’s Ice Cream Shops

 You can get sorbet at most ice cream shops, but several of our viewers have raved about Graeter’s.
 All of their sorbets are naturally dairy-free, gluten-free, vegan, and top allergen-free.
 They also boast “safe” scooping practices, but Bethany emailed with a word of caution:

 Just wanted to add to be careful of cross contamination at Graeter’s, if that is a concern for you.
 At the shops they use the same scoops in the ice cream and the sorbet.
 However, they are very accommodating.
 Just ask them to use a fresh, unopened tub of sorbet and a clean scoop.